Canonical ordering for graphs on the cylinder, with applications to periodic straight-line drawings on the flat cylinder and torus: Preliminaries

-\paragraph{Periodic drawings.} Here we consider the problem of drawing a cylindric triangulation on the flat cylinder and drawing a toroidal triangulation on the flat torus.
+Here we consider the problem of drawing a cylindric map on the flat cylinder and drawing a toroidal map on the flat torus.
 For $w>0$ and $h>0$, the \emph{flat cylinder} of width $w$ and height $h$ is the rectangle $[0,w]\times[0,h]$ where the vertical sides are identified.
 A point on this cylinder is located by two coordinates $x\in\mathbb{R}/w\mathbb{Z}$ and $y\in[0,h]$.
 The \emph{flat torus} of width $w$ and height $h$ is the rectangle $[0,w]\times[0,h]$ where both pairs of opposite sides are identified.
 A point on this torus is located by two coordinates $x\in\mathbb{R}/w\mathbb{Z}$ and $y\in\mathbb{R}/h\mathbb{Z}$.
 Assume from now on that $w$ and $h$ are positive integers.
-For a cylindric triangulation $G$, a \emph{periodic straight-line drawing} of $G$ of width $w$ and height $h$ is a crossing-free straight-line drawing (edges are drawn as segments, two edges can meet only at common end-points) of $G$ on the flat cylinder of width $w$ and height $h$, such that the vertex-coordinates are in $\mZ/w\mZ\times[0..h]$ (i.e., are integers).
-Similarly for a toroidal triangulation $G$, a \emph{periodic straight-line drawing} of $G$ of width $w$ and height $h$ is a crossing-free straight-line drawing (edges are drawn as segments, two edges can meet only at common end-points) of $G$ on the flat torus of width $w$ and height $h$, such that the vertex-coordinates are in $\mZ/w\mZ\times\mZ/h\mZ$ (i.e., are integers).
+For a cylindric map $G$, a \emph{periodic straight-line drawing} of $G$ of width $w$ and height $h$ is a crossing-free straight-line drawing (edges are drawn as segments, two edges can meet only at common end-points) of $G$ on the flat cylinder of width $w$ and height $h$, such that the vertex-coordinates are in $\mZ/w\mZ\times[0..h]$ (i.e., are integers).
+Similarly, for a toroidal map $G$, a \emph{periodic straight-line drawing} of $G$ of width $w$ and height $h$ is a crossing-free straight-line drawing (edges are drawn as segments, two edges can meet only at common end-points) of $G$ on the flat torus of width $w$ and height $h$, such that the vertex-coordinates are in $\mZ/w\mZ\times\mZ/h\mZ$ (i.e., are integers).
+A periodic straight-line drawing on the flat torus is said to be (weakly) \emph{convex} if all corners have angle at most $\pi$, see Fig.~\ref{fig:ex_torus_draw} for an example.
+Note that a drawing of a toroidal triangulation is automatically convex, so that convexity becomes a constraint only when there are faces of degree larger than $3$.